 As A Clockwork Orange unfolds, Burgess just flat out makes up his own words.
 He called it “Nasdat”, a kind of Anglo-Russian slang.
 I’d imagine it’s a lot like reading a book written in a language in which you’re almost fluent – it gets easier and easier, but you still find yourself stumbling on a word now and then.
 It’s less like reading and more like a jigsaw puzzle, piecing together the context clues to work out what the hell is going on.

 For some reason reading about the violence, delivered rapid-fire in this nonsense language, is a lot more confronting than seeing it on the screen.
 All of the nonsense language in the world can’t cloak or soften it.
-Perhaps I’m desensitised to violence in film and television (aren’t we all?), but not so much with book; in fact, I don’t think I had ever read a truly violent book… until now.
+Perhaps I’m desensitised to violence in film and television (aren’t we all?), but not so much with books; in fact, I don’t think I had ever read a truly violent book… until now.
 I like to think I’ve got a fairly strong stomach for this kind of stuff, but Burgess really put it to the test.
 “Anti-hero” doesn’t quite suffice in describing Alex – he is unsympathetic in the extreme.
 I didn’t think I could dislike a narrator more than I disliked Nabakov’s Humbert Humbert (from Lolita), but here we are.

 Anyway, Alex gets caught by the authorities about a third of the way into the book, which is the first indication that something’s a bit hinky.
 In a traditional goodies-catch-the-baddie story, you’d expect him to get caught at the very end, after a bitching chase scene or something.
 In A Clockwork Orange, the actual story isn’t Alex’s crime(s), it’s his punishment.

-The only bit of Burgess’ story that I didn’t quite buy was the politics of Alex and his “droogs” (translates roughly to “homies”, I think).
+The only bit of Burgess’ story that I didn’t quite buy was the politics of Alex and his “droogs” (translates roughly to “homies”).
 Alex only gets caught because one of his droogs beats him with a bike chain and leaves him unable to escape from the cops, after an earlier leadership squabble.
 The cops don’t believe Alex’s bullshit story (about being led astray and lured into crime by a group of violent thugs), so he goes to prison.
 He gets by inside by cozying up to the prison chaplain and snitching (sometimes honestly, sometimes not) on his fellow inmates.
 His droogs inside end up dogging him too, blaming him for the death of a cellmate (when really they all got a few kicks in).
 He bitches about their hypocrisy and wails about their violent perversions, but doesn’t count himself among them.
 None of this seems like it would hold up in the real world of gangland violence.
 Snitches get stitches, after all, and a little bitch like Alex would be wearing concrete boots before long.
 It felt like maybe the only mechanism that Burgess had to drive Alex first into prison, and then into an experimental punishment/”cure”.

 “In a sense, choosing to be deprived of the ability to make an ethical choice, you have in a sense really chosen the good.” – Prison Chaplain